rhinoceraptor/rhinoceraptor.github.io/about.md

 permalink: /about/
 ---

 I went to WMU for Computer Science.
-My interests are programming, cycling, photography, electronics and DIY projects.
+My interests are programming, 3D printing, cycling, photography, electronics, and various DIY projects.